 During the day, the incubation of the eggs is undertaken by the female, while both parents share the incubation at night.
 The incubation period is about 19 to 21 days.

-The hatchlings are covered in down and are capable of short-distance movements within 24 hours of hatching.
-They usually move apart shortly after hatching, maybe to make it more difficult for predators to spot them.
-The parents also shove them apart with their feet as they flush from the nest.
-The male usually stands guard and defends the nest and the young.
-He will hover in place near the nest with his body in a nearly vertical position.
-The adults communicate with their young via soft clucking sounds to which the chicks respond.
+The down-covered hatchlings are able to make short-distance movements within 24 hours of hatching.
+The male stands guard and defends the nest and the young.
+The parents communicate with the young via soft clucking sounds to which the chicks respond.

 If conditions are favorable, the female may lay a second clutch close to the first and while she is incubating the new set of eggs, the male continues to care for the young from first brood.